NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/formats/preferred-formats-EN.md

 The list covers both files produced by the National Library and files the National Library acquire from external actors.
 The preferred formats are those our departments would prefer to have, while the acceptable ones will also be accepted without conversion/normalization.
-Any other formats must be discussed with relevant departments before acceptance.
+Any other formats should be discussed with relevant departments before acceptance.

 The list is inspired by [Open Preservation Foundation's (OPF)](https://openpreservation.org) list ["International Comparison of Recommended File Formats"](https://docs.google.com/spreadsheets/d/1XjEjFBCGF3N1spNZc1y0DG8_Uyw18uG2j8V2bsQdYjk/edit#gid=1719869262)